AdobeDocs/campaign-standard.en/help/channels/using/designing-a-landing-page.md

 ## Setting permissions and pre-loading data {#setting-permissions-and-pre-loading-data}

-Access to a landing page can be restricted to identified visitors, who come from a link in a message sent by Campaign for example.
-In this case, you can preload their data in the landing page.
+Access to a landing page can be restricted to identified visitors, who come from a link in a message sent by Campaign for example, or to a specific organizational unit.
+In the case of identified visitors, you can preload their data in the landing page.
 To do this:

 1. Edit the landing page properties accessed via the ![](assets/edit_darkgrey-24px.png) icon in the landing page dashboard, and display the **[!UICONTROL Access & loading]** parameters.